Kaye Sturz, N.P.

 Is it more than just the fear of cancer coming back?
 Are you afraid of pain?
 Are you afraid of the outcome and what it means for your family?
 Identifying the fear will help you determine the steps to cope with and manage it.

 Share your fears with a family member, friend, counselor or support group.
 Talking to someone helps lessen the loneliness that accompanies fear.

 Distraction is an excellent coping method because it will take your mind off of your fear.
 Distraction can take many forms from starting an exercise program to finding a creative outlet, such as painting, listening to music or journaling.
 Another option is trying qi gong, which is a breathing technique combined with meditation.
 Studies suggest qi gong may help with cancer fatigue and benefit the immune system.

 - Become an advocate for others with cancer.

-Don’t live in fear.
-Don’t let the worry and stress of cancer recurrence overwhelm you.
-Talk to your health care provider who can help you identify ways to manage the fear and other accompanying emotions.
+Don't live in fear or let the worry and stress of cancer recurrence overwhelm you.
+Talk to your health care team, who can help you identify ways to manage the fear and other accompanying emotions.

 - Discover the benefits of an exercise routine after cancer.

 - Find a cancer specialist near you.

 - Gather tips for emotionally recovering after cancer.